GEOlayers/Help/README.md

 Use it to set or animate views of Mapcomps by a bounding box.

 **Arguments:**
-- comp: A Mapcomp name, Mapcomp or comp that contains a Mapcomp
+- **comp:** A Mapcomp name, Mapcomp or comp that contains a Mapcomp
-- bbox: A geojson bounding box Array [LongitudeMin, LatitudeMin, LongitudeMax, LatitudeMax] (WGS 84)
+- **bbox:** A geojson bounding box Array [LongitudeMin, LatitudeMin, LongitudeMax, LatitudeMax] (WGS 84)
-- forceKeyframe: Set this to true to set a keyframe even if the property is not keyframed yet.
+- **forceKeyframe:** Set this to true to set a keyframe even if the property is not keyframed yet.
--time: The time in the containing comp to set the value.
+- **time:** The time in the containing comp to set the value.
 If it is undefined it takes the current time.

 This function returns the applied view object or undefined if anything goes wrong.